 Wow, most of us would not want to be on the receiving end of a 200km+ an hour tennis serve, but this is what some of the pros have had to cop at the 2017 Aussie Open.
 Canada’s Milos Raonic cracked a whopping 236km/h serve while Japan’s Naomi Osaka belted a 198km/h ball at one of her opponents (see image below from ausopen.com).

 Clearly the aim is to serve so fast the opponent can’t see the ball coming or mishits the return, but this kind of force does take some practice.
 Many experts recommend loosening your grip on the racquet during your serve.
 This will help your arm move much more freely, loosely and fast through the air during the serving motion.
 Just as in golf, another tip to increase velocity is to ensure that your eye remains on the ball as it makes contact with your equipment.

 Strategy – ace it like Karlovic and Williams

 Making your first tennis serve count is something to aim for – there’s infinitely less pressure than on the second serve.
 The top pros at the Open got more than 70 per cent of their first serves in.
 And if you can ace your way out of running around on a hot court, all the better!
-Croatia’s Ivo Karlovic and USA’s Serena Williams (see image below from ausopen.com) knew what they were doing when they served up 119 (gee whiz) and 54 aces respectively at this year’s Aussie Open.
+Croatia’s Ivo Karlovic and USA’s Serena Williams (see image below from ausopen.com) knew what they were doing when they served up 119 (gee whiz) and 54 aces respectively at the Aussie Open.